anharathoi/mealbuddy/README.md

 Security requirements of information systems are often reffered to as the information security triad: Confidentiality, Integrity, and Availability (CIA)

 Confidentiality involves protecting information by restricting access to only those who are allowed to see it.
-Conversely, it is also important to deny access to anyone else who is not auhorised to see it.
+Conversely, it also requires denying access to anyone who is not auhorised to see it.

 Integrity is the certainty that the data being accessed has not been modified or manipulated.
 The information needs to be reliable and consistent as intended.
 If it becomes compromised the information can become untrustworthy and useless.
 This may be through intentional and malicious activity or accidental by a user with access to the information.

 Information availability refers to the timely access of the information.
 It is not usually the case that all users require access to the informtion all the time.
-By allowing the information to be available when required it can decrease the risk exposure of that information being misused.
+By allowing the information to be available only when required it can decrease the risk exposure of that information being misused.

 ---
 ### **Discuss methods you will use to protect information and data.**

+- The devise gem restricts access to create, update, and delete methods via the `application_controller` to only users that are signed in.

+- Users are also restricted by the `MealController` in that they can only update the meals where they were the `current_user` at the time they were created.

-Users of the app are restricted by a private method in the `MealsController` so the only data that can be submitted is controlled by the app:
+- Users of the app are further restricted by a private method in the `MealsController` so the only data that can be submitted is controlled by the app:

 ```Ruby
 private